Is It Time to Modernize Your Marketing Machine?

 This approach builds trust because you’ve delivered value without asking for anything in return.
 Who do you think a customer is more likely to engage with, a sales person making an unsolicited cold call (asking for your business), or the company that provided answers to their questions, when it was convenient for them?

 If your sales and marketing initiatives aren’t generating results you expect, or if you’ve just noticed them becoming incrementally less effective over time, it might be time to take a step back, and take stock of your overall approach.
 Are the tactics you’ve deployed interruptive (and potentially self-serving), or are they truly helpful to the prospect / buyer?

 Focus on better understanding your customers and their behavior, use data to guide your strategy, and create content that delivers value to your target audience (before asking for anything in return), and you’re well on your way to modernizing your own marketing machine.

 Finally, most of what is described here is part of the inbound marketing methodology and is central to what we do at Digital Momentum.
+Our Digital Growth Framework is built on these concepts.
 We believe that inbound is a better way to market and a better way to sell.
 It is the best way to attract, engage and delight customers.
 It is THE solution to help your company grow better.